Maurice Wetherill: Playing career

-Auckland debut
+Auckland

-He made his Auckland debut this same season and went on to play 7 matches for them.
-His first match in an Auckland jersey was against the New Zealand team at the Auckland Domain in front of 11,000 spectators.
+He played 7 matches for Auckland in 1921.
+His first match was against the New Zealand team at the Auckland Domain in front of 11,000 spectators.
 Auckland lost the match 22-16.
 He then played against Wellington for the Northern Union Challenge Cup which Auckland won 31-8.
 Wetherill then played 5 further matches all resulting in wins, against Hawkes Bay (18-3), Wellington (23-21), West Coast (47-7), Canterbury (38-14), and South Auckland (35-13).

 In 1922 Wetherill scored 8 tries during the season for City as they again won the first grade championship.
 Remarkably Wetherill played in 9 matches for Auckland.
 He scored a try in the 18-28 loss to New Zealand Māori.
 He then played 3 matches against the touring Australian University side scoring a try in the 3rd match.
 Wetherill turned out again for Auckland in a Northern Union Challenge Cup match against Hawkes Bay with Auckland retaining the trophy and Wetherill touching down for another try in a 23-5 win.
 Prior to this he has been part of the 73-29 thrashing of Cambridge where he crossed the line once.
 He then went on to play in a loss to South Auckland which saw the Northern Union Challenge Cup change hands.
 Wetherill was to represent Auckland against the touring New South Wales side where they were well beaten 25-40 with Wetherill kicking a conversion, and he played the same team 4 days later but playing for Auckland Province this time in a 20-21 defeat.
 His final representative match of the season was an Auckland effort to regain the Northern Union Challenge Cup from South Auckland which was unsuccessful.
 South Auckland win the match 26-18 and retained the trophy for the summer.

 In 1923 he was part of the City Rovers team which won the first grade championship for the 3rd consecutive season.
 He played 2 matches for Auckland.
 The first was against the Auckland Province side which saw the city team win 44-15 with Wetherill scoring a try.
 While the second match was against South Auckland at Carlaw Park and on this occasion Wetherill scored twice in a 35-11 win.